How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors

 “It isn’t the person who is the most qualified that gets the job, it is the person who can communicate that they are the most qualified.”

-Translating your experience isn’t just about using the same words on the job description.
+Translating your experience isn’t just about using the same words in the job description.
 It is so much more than that.

 In the same way, you’re translating your job experience from Christianese to whichever job type you want to go into next - sales, marketing, operations, project management, etc. To do this…